 Sega's ill-fated home console may have died in 2001, but with a library of classics such as Crazy Taxi and Shenmue the appeal of the Dreamcast has lived on.
 A popular open-source project, nullDC, has been providing PC-emulated nostalgia for some time now, but this week we're seeing the first fruits of a project set to bring the 200 MHz box to your own open-source OS device.
 While your old Nexus memory card may not fit in your Nexus One, the advent of nullDC on Android is set to bolster Google's mobile OS's reputation as a retro-gaming platform.
-Android's native gaming library may be a bit sparse (despite some admitted gems), but the prospect of emulation can really shift units to those interested in some pocket nostalgia, as it did for Sony's PSP.

 Well, this one's a bit special, isn't it?
 In a marked shift from the traditional blurrycam espionage, what we have here is a nice, calmly filmed tour of the no-longer-mythical Zeus device.
 While there isn't a great deal of new information presented in the video, we do catch a glimpse of a PlayStation icon in the menus.
 The software is labeled Gingerbread in the About screen, despite a distinctly Froyo-esque appearance.
-As for the hardware, the Zeus sports an impressively large display and a curvy (if rather large) waist-line.
-We also get a glimpse of the camera and flash on the back, as well as several Sony Ericsson logos in various places.

 Bert Nordberg, the CEO of Sony Ericsson, told the Wall Street Journal in a recent interview that “there’s a lot of smoke, and I tell you there must be a fire somewhere” when asked about the PlayStation phone rumors and leaks.
 Nordberg also said that Sony Ericsson plans to "make a lot of noise" with a new product at the Mobile World Congress in Barcelona in February 2011.
 Could this be the famed PlayStation phone?
-Possibly.

 Remember that Sony Ericsson PlayStation phone we heard about back in August?
 Turns out it's not only real, but a prototype is out and about in the wild - and Engadget has landed themselves some surprisingly clear and detailed pictures of the device.
 Better still, it looks pretty close to the renders we saw in August - surprising, given the track record for Android rumors.

 Between the PlayStation moniker and the slide-out gamepad, I think it's pretty clear that this beastie will be marketed as a gaming phone.
-In support of that fact, word has it that the phone will support a custom Sony Marketplace with games specifically designed for the platform - if they can garner enough developer support, that should be a fairly nice selling point.